Community Impact

 Community Impact Through Mentorship

 This role challenged my communication and technological skills by requiring me to learn the workings of Zoom as a facilitator of small group activities including whiteboard, screensharing, and time management.
-I coached participants through problem-shooting their TAC plan and making local connections for their projects.
+I coached mentees through problem-shooting their TAC plan and making local connections for their projects.
 I guided my mentees until they presented their TAC at the End of Conference Presentation.

 Read this Feature Story about the Young Women's Leadership Challenge I created for my communication course.